kasunw22/Nodejs-RAG/README.md

 ## Setup

 The 3 services should be run as 3 separate services.
-- Compute Service is independent from others
+- Compute Service is independent of others
-- Bot Backend is depend upon the Computre Service
+- Bot Backend is depending upon the Compute Service
-- Bot Frontend is depend upon the Bot Backend
+- Bot Frontend is depending upon the Bot Backend

-You can access the services as follws
+You can access the services as follows.

+**Note:**
+ - You can use the corresponding Python services of [this](https://github.com/xphoenix-ai/rag-services) project for yet to complete services.

 ### Steps to Start

-1. Start the compute service
+1. Start the compute service (to be added)
 ```
 cd compute_service
 npm i